raghavarajunithisha-lab/SkyMind/README.md

 I built SkyMind to demonstrate that modern infrastructure monitoring shouldn't just be dashboards — it should be an **autonomous, self-healing agent** that actively saves money and reduces downtime.

----
-*Built as a Tier 1 Technical Proof of Concept.*